-Put together a company team to participate in the 13.1 Mile Walk on June 10, 2017 $75 per person registration fee and $500 fundraising commitment per person Leverage your business’ products/services to create a third party fundraiser by hosting an event that will highlight your commitment to community charities.
+Put together a company team to participate in the annual 13.1 Mile Walk. $75 per person registration fee and $500 fundraising commitment per person Leverage your business’ products/services to create a third party fundraiser by hosting an event that will highlight your commitment to community charities.
 You can ask employees to fundraise $250 on their own and then the business can match the other $250 with a third party fundraiser.
 This is a great way to show your community support while promoting your business.

 Schools can support LI2DAY

 This is a great way to teach students of any age about helping others.
 Elementary Schools, Middle Schools, High Schools, Colleges and Universities can fundraise for LI2DAY through various events.
 Students can fundraise and donate to LI2DAY.
 Student Councils, Student Clubs, Sports Teams, PTAs and Booster Clubs can raise awareness and funds for LI2DAY.
 In addition to scholarships, LI2DAY’s expanded mission now encompasses all cancers which allow funding raised by LI2DAY to be granted to organizations that include children’s cancer support.

 Any community organization can get involved by participating in our events or hosting third party fundraisers.
 Churches, Synagogues, Civic Associations, Chambers of Commerce, Fire Departments, Police Departments, Running Clubs, Town Youth Sports and Clubs can have a tremendous impact on fundraising for LI2DAY.